Lycanthropy

 Causes

-According to preserved legends, the first werebeasts were Giant-kin warpriests, men who consumed the hearts of fallen beasts and bathed in snow-melted blood, seeking strength beyond mortal limits.
+According to preserved legends, the first werebeasts were warpriests of the race of Giants, folk who once consumed the hearts of fallen beasts and bathed in snow-melted blood, seeking strength beyond mortal limits.
 It was not a blessing they found.
 It was an echo of the Giants’ old madness, a hunger not for food but for undoing.
 Whether born of Giant blood, cursed relics, or wild god rites lost to time, the curse is older than written memory.
 Survivors often awaken to it after dreams of bone-fire and endless forests, of moons that swell and whisper, and of jaws that do not stop tearing.

 Symptoms